sous-chefs/sc-mongodb/README.md

 This cookbook also includes support for
 [MongoDB Monitoring System (MMS)](https://mms.mongodb.com/) agent.
-MMS is a hosted monitoring service, provided by 10gen, Inc. Once the small python agent program is installed on the MongoDB host, it automatically collects the metrics and uploads them to the MMS server.
+MMS is a hosted monitoring service, provided by MongoDB, Inc. Once the small python agent program is installed on the MongoDB host, it automatically collects the metrics and uploads them to the MMS server.
 The graphs of these metrics are shown on the web page.
 It helps a lot